ENV 499: Contemporary Developments in Business: Implementing Sustainability

-This course was offered in the Fall of 2011 at Northern Arizona University which helped to establish a premise for this project and internship.
-The class focused on several projects including bicycle safety and waste-free Skydome events.
-One of the projects, of which I had the opportunity to participate in, researched the use and overall campus awareness of green cleaning products.
+This hybrid business-sustainability class focused on several projects including bicycle safety and waste-free Skydome events.
+My groups’ project researched the use and overall campus awareness of green cleaning products.

-As it turned out, the university uses 99% green cleaning products for all its cleaning needs, and thus the main objective of the project aimed to raise awareness of the importance of using these chemicals over traditional and harsher chemicals.
-This in turn would help to satisfy the AASHE STARS requirement for Procurement and would get the university one step closer to achieving a higher rating in terms of its sustainable initiatives.
+As it turned out, the university uses 99% green cleaning products for all its cleaning needs and as a result, shifted the main objective of the project to raising awareness of the importance of using these chemicals over harsher options.
+Our goal helped to satisfy the AASHE STARS rating system requirement in regards to procurement.
+This action got the university one step closer to achieving a higher recognition of its sustainability initiatives.

-This class project lead to an internship opportunity with the Office of Sustainability on the Northern Arizona University Campus.
-The project as it pertained to the class only went so far as to examine the status of green cleaning at the university and to consider possible directions in which the project could move forward in.
-The internship allowed the project to take a step further and investigate the various methods in which to educate the student body over the importance of using green cleaning products for their general cleaning needs.
-This section outlines various deliverables of the ENV 499 project that are pertinent to the success of the internship project as a whole.
+This class project lead to my internship opportunity with the Office of Sustainability at Northern Arizona University.
+The internship allowed the project to take a step further and investigate the various methods in which to educate the student body over the importance of using green cleaning products.
+Please see the Undergraduate Research and Capstone Project pages for more details.

 Green Cleaning Research and Scan Report